(20 ILCS 515/20)

 A child death review team may, at its discretion, review other sudden,

-unexpected, or unexplained child deaths, and cases of serious or fatal injuries to a child identified under the Children's
+unexpected, or unexplained child deaths, cases of serious or fatal injuries to a child identified under the Children's

 (b) A child death review team's purpose in conducting reviews of child